Skip to content

 )

-# if the list contains functions only, create them into tuples with equal probability
+# if the list contains functions only, apply them all with 1.0 probability

 # if the end result is not a list of weighted mutators for each column, abort